-Figure 53.
+Figure 48.
 System Setup page

-- 2 Select Run System Setup.
+2 Select Run System Setup.
 A set of demonstration slides is displayed on the touchscreen.
 These slides illustrate the primary steps for setting up your GC for use.
 Certain slides allow you to enter setup information which is available elsewhere in the GC user interface.
-These items include: - System data and time.
-See "To set system date and time" - Displayed pressure units.
-See "To change the miscellaneous settings" - System network address.
+These items include:

+- System data and time.
+See "To set system date and time" - Displayed pressure units. - System network address.
 See "Configuring the IP address for the GC" - Inlet and detector gas types.
 See "Inlet Configuration"